 A phrase that is frequently used within the massage industry by therapists and clients in Sydney and elsewhere is a “full body massage”.

-And, in my experience, it is not uncommon for someone to call from Sydney and specifically request such a full body massage.
+And, in my experience, it is not uncommon for someone to call and specifically request such a full body massage Sydney.

 One point of consensus, I would suggest, is that a full body massage would only ever be a relaxation or Swedish massage, almost always with oil or lotion on bare skin.
 Within the normal time constraints of a massage booking, then there simply is not enough time to perform a full body remedial massage (+ I would argue that the phrase “full body remedial massage” is almost an oxymoron – for a remedial massage then the therapist concentrates on specific areas of concern for the client; a full body session would treat all parts to be massaged equally in terms of importance).
 However, that does not mean that the massage necessarily has to be light – occasionally I given 3-hour bookings for full body deep tissue type sessions.